ibm-cloud-docs/schematics/workspace-setup_cp.md

 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to delete.
 The table describes the delete workspace and destroy resources with various action.

     If you have decided to delete the workspace, any associated resources, or both.
 This action cannot be undone.
-If you remove the workspace and keep the resources, you need to manage the resources outside the {{site.data.keyword.bpshort}} by using command line or from your resource source location.
+If you remove the workspace and keep the resources, you need to manage the resources outside the {{site.data.keyword.bpshort}} by using command-line or from your resource source location.
     {: note}

     Use the {{site.data.keyword.bpshort}} to manage the resources created in {{site.data.keyword.bpshort}}.
 You should not manually delete or make any changes to the resources that are created by using {{site.data.keyword.bpshort}}.